MalikAbiola/paystack-php-lib/readme.md

 	- **Retrieve Plan Details**

-		You can retrieve the details of a plan by passing the customer code to the `getPlan` to get a customer object.
+		You can retrieve the details of a plan by passing the plan code to the `getPlan` to get a plan object.

 			$plan = $paystackLibObject->getPlan('plan_code');